Value Disciplines Model & Your Competitive Advantage

 To do this effectively, an organization needs to challenge itself in three specific ways:

-Commercially – the ideas need to move through their dues process quickly to reach the market first
+Commercially - the ideas need to move through their due process quickly to reach the market first

 Relentlessly - such a product leader must be relentless in their pursuit of new solutions to problems they may have just solved.
 In the tech space, for example, this means continuously rendering your latest product obsolete (better you do that than your competition).

-Apple is probably the poster child in terms of product leadership, though in recent times this has become increasingly debatable (I can already hear the screams of iPhone fanboys!).
+Apple is probably the poster child in terms of product leadership.
+However, in recent times this has become increasingly debatable (I can already hear the screams of iPhone fanboys!).
 Regardless, Apple has always aimed to lead through developing a better product.
 Their drive for innovation is so embedded into the organization, that it became part of the marketing (“Think Different” campaign).

 Guiding principles of an effective product leader are: